-SkillTech: LNA Training Program
+SkillTech: LNA Training Program (Weekdays)

-You must submit a copy of your high school diploma, GED or VAL assessment results along with the tution payment to finalize accepttance into program.
-You must be 18 by first clinical session.
+You must submit a copy of your high school diploma, GED or VAL assessment results along with the tuition payment to finalize acceptance into the program.
+Students must be 18 by time the course is completed.
 Students who meet all the prerequisites listed above are accepted on a first-come, first-served basis.
-Call 802-857-7942 if you have questions.
+Call 802-857-7942 with questions.

-Cost: $1,200.00 (additional costs include a $130 testing fee, a $20 Nursing Board fee, and the cost of a background check)
+Cost: $1,350 (additional costs include a $175 testing fee and a $20 Nursing Board fee.
+Free background check required.

-Registration Deadline: When class is fully enrolled
+Registration Deadline: When class is fully enrolled (8 students)

 Instructor: Ann Marie Barton-Sullivan, RN